Is Instagram right for your business?

-Promote sales and events: Posting images can be a really quick and creative way to tell the world about your events and keep your brand top of mind.
+- Promote sales and events: Posting images can be a really quick and creative way to tell the world about your events and keep your brand top of mind.

-Showcase your product: Have a product you love?
+- Showcase your product: Have a product you love?
 Take some snaps and share them with your feed.

 - Host a photo contest: Ask users to post topic-based pictures with a dedicated hashtag, or post your own and ask for quirky captions.

-Take people behind the scenes: Offer insider knowledge on what's coming up for your business or products.
+- Take people behind the scenes: Offer insider knowledge on what's coming up for your business or products.
 Maybe even profile some of your employees, company celebrations or a day in the office.

 Get smartOnce you're in the swing of it, optimise your Instagram presence with a few of these tips:

-Work the hashtags: These are keywords with a hash (#) sign in front of them.
+- Work the hashtags: These are keywords with a hash (#) sign in front of them.
 They make you more findable.

-Interact: Keep the conversations moving and get into some good old friendly banter with your followers.
+- Interact: Keep the conversations moving and get into some good old friendly banter with your followers.

-Look interesting: Go for well-styled, interesting or odd snaps that will generate some interest.
+- Look interesting: Go for well-styled, interesting or odd snaps that will generate some interest.

-Stay subtle: Let your pictures do the talking and try not to go in for the hard sell.
+- Stay subtle: Let your pictures do the talking and try not to go in for the hard sell.

-Measure success: Track your activities and responses so you can understand what works best for your brand.
+- Measure success: Track your activities and responses so you can understand what works best for your brand.
 Google Analytics will do, or look into Instagram-specific tools like Statigram or Simply Measured.